nips2021anonymous/MathONet_backup/README.md

 ```

 >📋  Several hyperparameters needs to be defined in the train.py, including:
-1. number of hidden layers and hidden neurons for MathONet;
+1. Number of hidden layers and hidden neurons for MathONet;
+2. Initialization of unary operations.
-2. value of regularization paramater;
+3. Value of regularization paramater;
-3. number of repeated experiments from random initialization with same MathONet structure and regularization parameter.
+4. Number of repeated experiments from random initialization with same MathONet structure and regularization parameter.

 ## Evaluation